 We collect zines that represent a sampling of local artists/writers, memoir (perzines), art and literature, gender and diversity, and contemporary protest movements.
 If you want to search for zines in our catalog, type in a keyword and add the magic command b8:zines.

 You'll find our zines in a built-in display shelf on the outside of the Hasslequist Room on the library's main floor.
 Some zines are on display stands, and the rest are in a file drawer organized alphabetically by title.
 They can be checked out for two weeks.
 All of them are cataloged.
 Enjoy!

 For more information, check out these sites.

 If you are zinester, let us know!
 Our collection is growing.
-You can see some of our zine covers below.

 The Gustavus library is happy to be part of the Zine Libraries of Minnesota Unconsortium!
 We'll try to keep up with local zine culture through this connection.